 An actress in the California production that has provoked the unrest said the video as it appeared bore no resemblance to the original filming.
 She said she had not been aware it was about the Prophet Mohammad.

-Libyan leader Mohammed Magarief and Yemeni President Mansour Hadi both apologised to the United States over the attacks and Egypt's Islamist President Mohamed Mursi condemned them on television while also rejecting any "insult to the Prophet".
+Libyan leader Mohammed Magarief and Yemeni President Mansour Hadi both apologized to the United States over the attacks and Egypt's Islamist president, Mohamed Mursi, condemned them on television while also rejecting any "insult to the Prophet."

-Russian President Vladimir Putin, a sharp critic of last year's Western military intervention in Libya and of Western backing for Syria's rebels, called Stevens' death a tragedy and said he believed Western support for rebels in Arab countries was causing chaos.
+Russian President Vladimir Putin, a sharp critic the Western military intervention in Libya and of Western backing for Syria's rebels, called Stevens' death a tragedy and said Western support for rebels in Arab states was causing chaos.